abbesmoe/TrashDetection/README.md

 ```
 pip install "git+https://github.com/philferriere/cocoapi.git#egg=pycocotools&subdirectory=PythonAPI"
 ```
-8. On the lower left hand-side of the page click this https://cdn.discordapp.com/attachments/856944073926901810/875072931145875557/unknown.png and select the environment that was set up as the interpreter.
+8. open VSCODE and n the lower left hand-side of the page click this https://cdn.discordapp.com/attachments/856944073926901810/875072931145875557/unknown.png and select the environment that was set up as the interpreter.

 Example: ![image](https://user-images.githubusercontent.com/85749429/129078439-4e1933a7-b71e-4106-b2ba-9484620fc920.png)

-9. Open VSCODE and run trash.py
+9. Run trash.py

 10. Once trash.py is running, click the link at the bottom of the terminal to be taken to the website
 ![image](https://user-images.githubusercontent.com/85749429/129077643-87f979fe-7b5c-4139-842b-44fe7c9afb4d.png)